ongr-io/ApiBundle/Resources/doc/variants.md

 # Variants

-Sometimes might be needed an option selection to your documents.
-Most likely in the e-shops.
+Sometimes an option selection to your documents might be needed.
+Tis functionality is most often found in the e-shops.
 For that case we created a variant controller helper.
  All you need to do is enable it in configuration with `variants:true`:

 ```yaml